-• Targets.
+- Targets.
 Within the Intelligence Community, the term "target" has multiple meanings.
-For example, "target" could be an individual person, a group, or an organization composed of multiple individuals or a foreign power that possesses or is likely to communicate foreign intelligence information that the U.S. government is authorized to acquire by the above-referenced laws.
-Some laws require that the government obtain a Court order specifying the communications facilities used by a "target" to be subject to intelligence collection.
-Although the government may have legal authority to conduct intelligence collection against multiple communications facilities used by the target, the user of the facilities - the "target" - is only counted once in the above figures.
+For example, a "target" could be an individual person, a group, or an entity composed of multiple individuals or a foreign power that possesses or is likely to communicate foreign intelligence information that the U.S. government is authorized to acquire by the above-referenced laws.
+Some laws require that the government obtain a court order specifying the communications facilities (e.g., a telephone number, an email address) used by a "target" to be subject to intelligence collection.
+Although the government may have legal authority to conduct intelligence collection against multiple communications facilities used by the target, the user of the facilities the "target" is only counted once in the above figures. - 702 Targets.
+In addition to the explanation of target above, in the context of Section 702 the term "target" is generally used to refer to the act of intentionally directing intelligence collection at a particular person, a group, or entity.
+For example, the statutory provisions of Section 702 state that the Government "may not intentionally target any person known at the time of the acquisition to be located in the United States" (emphasis added), among other express limitations.
+Under Section 702, the Foreign Intelligence Surveillance Court (FISC) approves Certifications as opposed to individualized orders.
+In the Section 702 context, the Intelligence Community targets a particular person, group, or entity by "tasking" selectors, pursuant to targeting procedures approved by the FISC.
+Selectors are specific communications facilities assessed to be used by a target (e.g., an email address or telephone number).
+Given the restrictions of Section 702, only selectors used by non-U.S. persons reasonably believed to be located outside the United States and who possess, or who are likely to communicate or receive, foreign intelligence information that is covered by an approved certification may be tasked.